alb-i986/assert-retry/README.md

 Awaitility in particular looks pretty good indeed.

-The added value of `assert-retry` is that it's integrated with JUnit/Hamcrest `assertThat` assertions.
+The added value of `assert-retry` is that it is integrated with Hamcrest's `assertThat` assertions.

-What I love about Hamcrest assertions is the valuable feedback it provides to the user when the assertion fails.
+What I love about Hamcrest assertions is the valuable feedback they provide to the user when they fail.

-Read on for a taste.

 ## Example of usage